AtzoriMarco/OF2025_Erlangen/README.md

 # OF2025_Erlangen
 Material for openfoam tutorial, LSTM, Erlangen, 7-10 October 2025.

 **Note:** this README contains a set of instructions and the case studies.
-Each case study is added **after** the instructions have been followed, e.g. addining new post-processing operations, and the data removed.
+Each case study is included as it is **after** the instructions have been followed, e.g. addining new post-processing operations, and the data removed.
 It is then recommended to reproduce the instruction in different location than this repository.

+**Note:** tutorials are intended to illustrate some of the capability of the code; requirements to assure imulations yield realistic results, such as those on resolution, domain size, average time, or any other parameter, are not necessary met.

 ## Programm:
 * Tuesday, Oct 7, 9-13: Introduction, Methods, Code, Interface to OpenFOAM, simple meshing, installation, first case.